Top 5 Tips to Find an Internship in Canada for International Students

 Posted in Student Internship

-Are you trying to find an international internship in Canada but don’t have enough experience on your CV?
+Are you an international student or graduate trying to find an internship in Canada, but don’t have enough experience?
 Finding the right internship opportunity can make a big difference to successfully starting your career.
 But finding your internship can prove difficult when you don’t have much, if any, work experience.

 At Stepwest, we have helped interns from all over the world land career-defining roles in their field of study – many who had little or no previous work experience.
-In this post, we sit down with our lead internship expert to get her five best pieces of advice for successfully landing an internship in Canada.
+In this post, we sat down with our lead internship expert to get her five best pieces of advice for successfully landing an internship in Canada in 2022.
+So, whether you’re an international student looking for a summer internship in Canada or a career-driven traveller or graduate seeking a one year internship in Canada, discover our top tips on getting an internship in Canada with no experience.

-If you are from a country that holds an active agreement with Canada under International Experience Canada (IEC Canada), then Canada is the perfect place to gain real-world work experience while improving your level of English.
+First things first, why Canada?
+If you are from a country that holds an active agreement with Canada under International Experience Canada (IEC Canada), then Canada is the perfect place to gain real-world work experience.
 An internship in Canada will open doors for your future career and be a valuable asset for your CV.
+Canada is consistently hailed as one of the most liveable countries in the world, which, coupled with an incredible array of internships available across every industry, has all the ingredients for a pretty great work-life balance.
+If English isn’t your first language, this is also a great opportunity to practice your English.

 Being an Internship Specialist at Stepwest means she is responsible for the success of your internship experience.
 This includes: